The Iron Judge Was About to Free a Powerful Criminal — Until a Barefoot Girl Walked In and Spoke the One Truth He Could Not Bury

 “What is your name?”

-The girl did not look away.
+The girl did not lower her eyes.

 “Alma Herrera.”